-David B. Kaplan, 51, has served as a member of our Board since October 2010, including as Chairman from October 2010 to December 2011.
-Mr. Kaplan is a Co-Founder of Ares Management, and a Director and Partner of Ares Management GP LLC, Ares Management's general partner.
-He is a Partner of Ares Management, Co-Head of its Private Equity Group and a member of its Management Committee.

-He additionally serves on several of the Investment Committees for certain funds managed by the Private Equity Group.
+David B. Kaplan, 52, has served as a member of our Board since October 2010, including as Chairman from October 2010 to December 2011.
+Mr. Kaplan is a Co-Founder of Ares Management Corporation ("Ares Management"), and a Director and Partner of Ares Management.
+He is a member of the Ares Executive Management Committee, the seven-member governing body that controls the firm's Management Committee.
+Additionally, he is the Partner and Co-Head of its Private Equity Group and a member of the Management Committee of Ares Management.
+He additionally serves on the Private Equity Group's Corporate Opportunities, Asia Private Equity and Special Opportunities Investment Committees.
 Mr. Kaplan joined Ares Management in 2003 from Shelter Capital Partners, LLC, where he was a Senior Principal from June 2000 to April 2003.
 From 1991 through 2000, Mr. Kaplan was affiliated with, and a Senior Partner of, Apollo Management, L.P. and its affiliates, during which time he completed multiple private equity investments from origination through exit.
 Prior to Apollo Management, L.P., Mr. Kaplan was a member of the Investment Banking Department at Donaldson, Lufkin & Jenrette Securities Corp., an investment banking and securities firm.
 Mr. Kaplan currently serves as Chairman of the board of directors of the parent entities of Neiman Marcus Group, Inc., a luxury retailer, and Smart & Final Stores, Inc., a warehouse-style food and supply retailer, and as a member of the boards of directors of 99 Cents Only Stores LLC, a deep-discount retailer, and the parent entity of Guitar Center, Inc., a musical instruments retailer.
 Mr. Kaplan's previous public company board of directors experience includes Maidenform Brands, Inc., an intimate apparel retailer, where he served as the company's Chairman, GNC Holdings, Inc., a specialty retailer of health and wellness products, Dominick's Supermarkets, Inc., a grocery store retailer, Stream Global Services, Inc., a business process outsourcing provider, Orchard Supply Hardware Stores Corporation, a home improvement retailer, and Allied Waste Industries Inc., a waste services company.
-Mr. Kaplan also serves on the board of directors of Cedars-Sinai Medical Center and serves on the President's Advisory Group of the University of Michigan, Mr. Kaplan graduated with High Distinction, Beta Gamma Sigma, from the University of Michigan, School of Business Administration with a B.B.A. concentrating in Finance.
-Mr. Kaplan's over 25 years of experience managing investments in, and serving on the boards of directors of, companies operating in various industries le
+Mr. Kaplan also serves on the board of directors of Cedars-Sinai Medical Center and serves on the President's Advisory Group of the University of Michigan.
+Mr. Kaplan graduated with High Distinction, Beta Gamma Sigma, from the University of Michigan, School of Business Administration with a B.B.A. concentrating in Finance.
+Mr. Kaplan's over 25 years of experience managing investments in, and serving on the boards of directors of, companies operating in various industries led to the conclusion that he should serve as a member of our Board.